SAP/odfuzz/doc/architecture.rst

 Accessible entity sets are objects used for generating endpoint path in a URL:

-- /EntitySet? - a classic path for entity set endpoint
-- /EntitySet(ID=1)? - a path targeting single entity within the entity set.
+- /EntitySet(ID=1)? - a path targeting a single entity within an entity set.
 Accessible keys (e.i.
-ID) are generated according to the types of key properties.
+ID) are generated according to the types of key properties (SingleEntity).
+- /EntitySet? - a classic path for entity set endpoint (MultipleEntities).
-- /AssocSet(ID=1)/EntitySet? - a path targeting associated entity set.
+- /AssocSet(ID=1)/EntitySet? - a path targeting associated entity set (AssociatedEntities).
+Where AssocSet is the principal entity set.

 Current implementation of ODfuzz supports just HTTP GET requests.
 Next sections take that into account.